dfyockey/XSLT_PEDS/README.md

     5. Close the "Preferences" window.

-  Note: Nothing tragic will happen if you try to run a script and the file mamager set up or able to do it.
+  Note: Nothing tragic will happen if you try to run a script and the file mamager isn't set up or able to do it.
 It'll just open a text editor showing program code.

   ** Usage **